arve0/master/thesis.md

 But as seen, the epi-setup also allows for transmitted detectors (19), which were the ones in use.
 By scanning one means that the light source is focused to a specific point of the specimen, and scanned line by line in a raster pattern.
-While the laser is scanned over the surface, a photomultiplier tube (PMT) measures the incoming light in regular time intervals (samples) and each measured sample is saved to an image pixel.
+While the laser is scanned over the surface, a \kw{photomultiplier tube} (PMT) measures the incoming light in regular time intervals (samples) and each measured sample is saved to an image pixel.

-A \kw{photonmultiplier tube} is a sensor which converts photon intensity into an electrical signal.
+The PMT is a sensor which converts photon intensity into an electrical signal.
 The tube works by accelerating electrons that have been liberated from an electrode by incomming photons.
 The flux of electrons is multiplied several times by aranged electrodes inside the tube, resulting in an amplification which makes it possible to measure small amounts of light [@murphy_fundamentals_2013].

 The scanning is done by a galvanometric mirror (14).
 The term \kw{non-descanned detector} indicate that the light does not travel via the scanning mirror before reaching the detector.
 In SP8, (17) and (19) are non-descanned detectors, where (17) measure reflected light and (19) measure transmitted light.
-The condensor and aperture is not illustrated in [@fig:epi].
-Both is present between the glass slide and the external non-descanned detector (19).
+The condensor and aperture are not illustrated in [@fig:epi].
+Both are present between the glass slide and the external non-descanned detector (19).
 Condensor collects light for the transmission non-descanned detector.
 The aperture is an adjustable opening which can be used to limit the amount of incomming light.
 Higher